CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 delete!(months, "February") # to delete.

-# We can obtain an array of the keys and the values, which can be use in
+# We can obtain an array of the keys and the values, which can be used in
 # for loops (recall that we cannot access elements as in arrays).
 values(months)
 keys(months)